 The property was acquired to protect and preserve pristine river corridor along the Withlacoochee River and adjoining floodplain system.
 Preservation of this property protects forested swamps and adjoining upland buffers important to the water resources and water quality of the river system.

-- Site 53 on western section of the Great Florida Birding Trail.
+- Site located on western section of the Great Florida Birding and Wildlife Trail.

 - Contact Florida Fish and Wildlife Conservation Commission (FWC) for more information.